 Am I entitled to sick pay while I’m out of work, following an accident at work?

 Employers and employees alike pay Pay-Related Social Insurance (PRSI).
-This is to cover social welfare entitlements such as illness benefit.
-An employee can claim from social welfare if they are out of work due to an injury.
+This is to cover social welfare payments and entitlements such as illness benefit.
+An employee can claim from the social welfare if they are unfit for work as a result of an accident.
 Under Irish Law, there is no obligation for an employer to pay while out on sick leave.

 Can an employer choose to pay sick pay while I am out to work with an injury?

 An employer can choose to pay some or all of your wages while you are on sick leave.
 However, this payment is at their own discretion.
-If your employer does pay you sick pay, very often when the employer will require the injured employee to make a claim to the Department of Social Protection for a benefit – Illness/Disablement/Supplementary Welfare Allowance – and will then request for this payment to be paid over to them for as long as the employee is in receipt of the sick pay.
+This may be your average weekly earnings or less.
+If your employer does pay you sick pay, then the employee will be able to apply for illness/disablement benefit payment from the Department of Social Protection –Illness/Disablement/Supplementary Welfare Allowance – and will then request for this payment to be paid over to them for as long as the employee is in receipt of the sick pay.

 If you miss work due to a work-related injury, you should check the terms of your contract of employment.
 This might include sick pay provisions or may provide an occupational sick pay scheme.